Christie opts out of 2012 presidential race

 Asked about the crop of candidates and which one he favors, Christie said, "I'm not prepared to make any endorsement today."

-Huntsman attempted to benefit from Christie's departure, with campaign manager Matt David saying Republicans needed "a standard bearer who is willing to tell the truth to the American people, offer serious solutions, and have a record to back it up."
+Huntsman attempted to cash in on Christie's departure, with campaign manager Matt David saying Republicans need "a standard bearer who is willing to tell the truth to the American people, offer serious solutions, and have a record to back it up."

 "Governor Huntsman is the only candidate in the field who fits that description," he said.